 With technology ever-changing and the increasing use of the internet and mobile devices, legislation surrounding telecommunications offences is constantly evolving.
-Many new offences have been introduced in the last few years to address the misuse of the internet.
+Many offences have been introduced in the last few years to address the misuse of the internet.
 These include child pornography offences, revenge porn and online stalking and trolling.

 Using A Carriage Service to Harass

 Under federal legislation, it is an offence to use a carriage service to menace, harass or offend.
 This offence covers activities such as the distribution of X-rated videos and/or images without the consent of the person/s in them (also known as revenge porn).
 This is a serious offence that can attract a penalty of imprisonment.

 Online Stalking Or Trolling

 Due to the rise in social media use, many people are subjected to intimidation, harassment and/or stalking, commonly referred to in the media as trolling.
 Trolling is a slang term for seeking to offend and upset someone on the internet.

 In recent years, there have been some high-profile cases of trolling.
 Since these events, telecommunications offences such as cyberbullying has been in the spotlight, with the Commonwealth government legislating against the use of the internet or other technology (such as mobile phones) to post offensive comments on social media, send unwanted text messages or make phone calls to harass or menace an individual.

 If a person engages in such activities they may be subject to a sentence of imprisonment.